microsoft/OmniParser/README.md

 ```

 ## Examples:
-We put together a few simple examples in the demo.ipynb.
+We put together a few simple examples in the demo.ipynb

 ## Gradio Demo
 To run gradio demo, simply run: